 Your room has a telephone available for use.
-This is not a direct number into your room, all calls go through the hospital switchboard and then are rung to your room.
+This is not a direct number into your room, all calls go through the hospital switchboard, then transferred to your room.
 To dial a local number on the telephone in your room, dial 9 first and then the number.
 To make a long distance call, ask a member of the nursing staff.

 The nursing staff will discuss how to use the call light, bathroom call light, and bed controls.
 To prevent injury, please wear non-slip footwear when up.
 If you do not have any, tell your nurse.
 No tobacco use is allowed on hospital property.

 You will be assisted in developing a plan for discharge.
-The Discharge Planner will talk with you about expected post hospital care needs, develop an appropriate plan of care with you and your family, and assist you and your family in making arrangements.
+The Discharge Planner will talk with you about expected post hospital care needs, develop an appropriate plan of care with you and your family, and assist in making arrangements.

 We want all of our patients and their families to feel informed about their condition and any part of their stay at Morris County Hospital.
 Members of your health care team will answer any questions you may have about hospital routines, care, equipment, tests, treatments, medications and diet.